 Tricia Alexander 8:00

 My mom doesn’t live in this country.
 So she was coming up for the birth.
 I wound up gigavee weeks early because I had high blood pressure, so they induced my labor.
 And so all of this happens before she can get here.
 But when I got to the hospital, I told them I just had a baby.
 I had Preeclampsia, and I remember they gave me a pill.
 And then I guess I was kind of in and out of consciousness.
 I didn’t know what was going on.
 I don’t recall anybody mentioning a stroke at that time.

 Um, it just it just all happened so fast.

 That would have been dramatic.
-And then you’re going through two and a half weeks of hospitalization treatment, I imagine.
-And at some point, was there any need for surgery to deal with the blockage or any of that type of thing?
+And then you’re going through two and a half weeks of hospitalization treatment.
+And at some point, was there any need for surgery to deal with the blockage or anything else?

-I guess I’m very blessed
+I guess I’m very blessed.

-I had to get home, I had to get better
+I had to get home, I had to get better.

 Yeah.
 And when I got home from the hospital, the shirt was still in the grip.